Bytes4Run/Modular/README.md

 Modular (**Skeleton for a modular PHP web applications base on MVC pattern with Vite for auto web refresh, and Tailwindcss for a modern design**)

-This framework is tailor over MVC pattern principals, in order to bring a efficient and easy to develop, modular applications; the application contains embedded base modules to have an example to work with, classes to resolve queries, build SQL queries, responses and views renderization, in order to have a modular web application, api rest, or service with a less programing code.
+This framework is tailor over MVC pattern principals, in order to bring a efficient, easy to develop and modular applications; the framework application contains embedded base modules to have an example to work with, classes to resolve queries, build SQL queries, responses and views renderization in order to have a modular web application, api rest, or service with a less programing code.

-To use this application, you need PHP, JavaScript or TypeScript, HTML, Object Oriented Programing, server configuration, Git work flow basis (or higher) knowledge, download this repository, install all dependencies, configure the server to always resolve to
+To use this application, you need PHP, JavaScript or TypeScript, HTML, Object Oriented Programing, server configuration, Git work flow basis (or higher) knowledge, download this repository, install all dependencies, configure the server to always resolve to "public/index.php". see apache .htaccess configuration for guidance.
-"public/index.php".
-see apache .htaccess configuration for guidance.
 Also this application has a ".htaccess" file in it to make this easy.

 For more information visit [Bytes4Run.com](https://bytes4run.com/projects/modular).